rgregory79/postgres_data_tuning_sample/README.md

 # postgres_data_tuning_sample

-This project aims to demonstrate performance tuning and indexing strategies for a PostgreSQL database (as an example).
+This project aims to demonstrate performance tuning and indexing strategies for a PostgreSQL database (as an example)

 ## Getting Started